 Flamenco is the music that beats at the heart of Spanish culture, and if you're a world music fan, you should definitely take some time to discover its rapid, guitar-based rhythms.
-Here, we've compiled our top five flamenco artists: once you've heard all of these albums, you'll have a good idea of what flamenco is all about and will be well on your way to having a great flamenco collection!
+Once you've heard all of these albums from Spain's top five flamenco artists, you'll have a good idea of what flamenco is all about and will be well on your way to having a great flamenco collection.

-Up until their break-up in 2011, Ojos de Brujo were the leading lights in contemporary flamenco.
-Mixing flamenco rhythms with hip-hop beats, their music is highly accessible and great for parties.
+Up until their break-up in 2011, the group Ojos de Brujo was the leading light in contemporary flamenco.
+The group mixes flamenco rhythms with hip-hop beats, which makes the music highly accessible and great for parties.
 When they first came onto the scene, the received a little flak from flamenco purists for deviating from the genre's base, but their popularity quickly overcame the skeptics.

-They released four studio albums: Vengue, Barí, Techarí and Aocana.
-The first two albums, in particular, are very similar and either one would satisfy, though I think Barí has the slight edge.
+They released four studio albums: "Vengue," "Bari, " "Techari," and "Aocana."
+The first two albums, in particular, are very similar and either one would satisfy, though "Bari" has a slight edge.

 Carmen Linares has one of the most exceptional voices in flamenco.
 Raw and emotional, most of her music is flamenco at its most traditional.

-Niña Pastori is an exceptionally talented flamenco artist, born in the same town as Camarón de la Isla (San Fernando, Cádiz).
-She released her first album at just seventeen years of age.
-A veritable pop star in Spain, her brand of slicked back flamenco-lite may stray from more traditional flamenco (although her legions of fans could care less—she won her fourth Latin Grammy in 2016).
-If you're looking for contemporary pop with a world music twist, you'll be pleasantly surprised by Niña's smooth-listening flamenco.
+Nina Pastori is an exceptionally talented flamenco artist, born in the same town as Camaron de la Isla (San Fernando, Cadiz).
+She released her first album at just 17 years of age.
+She's a veritable pop star in Spain, and her brand of slicked-back flamenco-lite may stray from more traditional flamenco (although her legions of fans could not care less—she won her fourth Latin Grammy in 2016).
+If you're looking for contemporary pop with a world music twist, you'll be pleasantly surprised by Pastori's smooth-listening flamenco.